 We will do this through a critical thinking training process in core academic subjects and extracurricular activities by providing students with the path towards confidence, courage, self-discipline and integrity.
-In order to retain a strong commitment from both local and foreign teaching faculty, we will ensure that all individuals, regardless of their various backgrounds, are treated fairly and equally in terms of compensation and benefits.
+We will also ensure that teaching faculty, although of diverse origins, will be all treated fairly and equally in terms of remuneration and benefits in order to keep a strong commitment of local and foreign towards the school.